Oil Primer vs Shellac Primer: Cover Stain vs BIN, by Substrate and Stain

 BIN aerosol is the right answer for popcorn ceilings.
 Brushing rips the texture off; rolling pulls strands.
 The aerosol lays a continuous shellac film without disturbing the texture.
 Reserve it for popcorn, knots, and spot priming on stains.
 Cover Stain aerosol exists and works, but cost-per-square-foot makes it impractical at scale.
 For a whole ceiling, a gallon and a roller is the right call.

-Verdict by use case
+Verdict by Use Case

-- It’s a tie when: the stain is moderate (a single old water ring, a few knots in pine), the substrate is interior drywall or flat trim, and either primer will solve the problem cleanly.
-Pick on whichever is on the truck and the topcoat schedule.
+- It’s a tie when: the stain is moderate (a single old water ring, a few knots in interior pine), the substrate is interior drywall or flat trim, and either primer will solve the problem cleanly.
+Pick on whichever is on the truck and on the topcoat schedule.

-Top picks by side
+Top Picks by Side

 For the broader primer landscape (water-based stain blockers, bonding primers, masonry primers), see the primer round-up.